aglopezn/aglopezn/README.md

 Why do I do what I do?
 - 👨‍💻 Programming for vocation
 - 📸 Photography for passion
-- 🗺️ Travel for curiosity
+- 🗺️ Travel for culture
 - 📝 Learning for knowledge